SharnellGraham/Num2Words/README.md

 ## Description

-This application provides a graphical user interface (GUI) for converting numerical values into their equivalent word representations.
-It is built using Python and the Tkinter library for the GUI.
-The conversion is done using the `num2words` library, which supports various formats, including positive numbers, negative numbers, zeros, and floating-point numbers.
+This application provides a user-friendly graphical interface for converting numerical values into their word representations.
+It is built with Python and Tkinter for the GUI, and the conversion is done using the `num2words` library, which supports various formats, including positive numbers, negative numbers, zeros, and floating-point numbers.

 ## Features